Prickly Pear Yellow & Orange Flowers

 “Golden Sunshine” Opuntia phaeacantha X engelmannii

 Large ovate pads with short bright white downward pointing spines.
 3″ flowers are sunny yellow with lightly orange hued centers.
 Red fruit.
 Quick grower and spreads readily.
 Lays down in winter.
+12″ tall X 40″ wide.
 Zone 5-7

 “Grizz” Opuntia erinacea

 Long hair-like spines on mature pads give this cactus it’s name.
 This Grizzly Bear cactus produces brilliant yellow flowers eventually fading to orange before they close.
 Prolific bloomer.
 Dry spiny fruit.
 This plant originally found in high elevations in Nevada.
+8″ tall X 30″ wide.
 Zone 5-8

 “Hairy Bear” Opuntia polyacantha v. erinacea

 Another Grizzly Bear variety with upright growth pattern.
 Ovate pads covered in white hair-like spines shimmer all year long.
 Yellow almost translucent flowers are prolific during blooming season.
 Dry spiny fruit.
 Lays down somewhat in winter.
+10″tall X 36″ wide.
 Zone 5-7

 “Kanab Blue” Opuntia aurea